rf02/BackgammonC/README.md

 # Backgammon C
 A backgammon game built using C language.
 It allows the player to choose on what color they want to play (red or gray).
 Backgammon game is a 2-player board game that requires great strategy and luck.
-This is a CCPROG2 Machine Project
+This is a CCPROG2 Machine Project.

 # Developers:
 <li> Hiraya Buan